 Cyclists also breathe in less pollution than people in cars, which is good for their lungs.

 Imagine if the noise of the street (which always seems to find its way to your office even if you’re in the middle of the 30th floor) was reduced or eliminated!
-Peace and quiet at long last, or at least until the next time the phone rings.
+Peace at long last, or at least until the next time the phone rings.